klay-liu/LinkedIn-Downloader-master/README.md

-### LindIn-Learning-Downloader
+### LinkedIn-Learning-Downloader

-LindIn-Learning-Downloader is a mini program that I personally researched how to download linkedin learning videos.
+LinkedIn-Learning-Downloader is a mini program that I personally researched how to download linkedin learning videos.
 It uses a combination of Selenium and Requests two Python libraries.

 Selenium: Sign In the linkedin learning by getting the cookies